matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 Joining servers will no longer be able to authorize large parts of the room's history.

-### Revising auth-lock to deliberately encode less or no extremities

-We counteract this issue by encoding that only one auth_rule can exist for the same `state_key` in the room's history.

 ### Split history for unprivileged users on unprivileged servers

 Imagine that Alice issues an `m.room.power_levels` event P.